caltechlibrary/newt/README.md

 # Newt

 Newt is an experimental [microservice](https://en.wikipedia.org/wiki/Microservices) designed for working with other "off the shelf" microservices.
 It primary purpose is to function as a localhost data router between a data source and rendering engine.
-The goal of the project is to enable a rapid development platform through existing microservices for Library, Archive and Museum web applications.
+The goal of the project is to create a rapid development platform through existing microservices targetting web applications suitable in libraries, archives, colleges and museums.
 The name "Newt" comes from the phrase "new take".

-The Newt command functions both as a command line program and a web service.
-As a web service it is designed to sit behind your favorite web server (e.g. Apache 2, NginX) and route requests from the browser to a data source (e.g. JSON API) and optionally take the result and run it through rendering engined (i.e. Pandoc running in server mode).
-Newt as a command line program can generate SQL to bootstrap a JSON API built with PostgREST and Postgres.
+Newt has two commands. `newt` is a web service it is designed to sit behind your favorite web server (e.g. Apache 2, NginX) and route requests from the browser to a data source (e.g. JSON API) and optionally take the result and run it through rendering engined (i.e. Pandoc running in server mode).  `newtagain` is a command line program designed to generate SQL used bootstrap a JSON API built with PostgREST and Postgres.
 Newt saves you from building yet another middleware microservice.
 Your development time is focused instead on three areas

 1. Modeling your data using SQL
 2. Rendering content using simple templates (i.e. Pandoc templates)
-3. Enhancing the user expereience browser side (using standard HTML5, CSS and if needed JavaScript)
+3. Enhancing the user expereience browser side using HTML5, CSS and if needed JavaScript

 Newt achieves this division of responsibity through a YAML configuration file that describes your data models and the mapping of requested URL paths to a two stage pipe line of data source and render engine.
 Data sources are typically JSON API.
-Newt was inspired by my work with PostgREST and Postgres which allows you to quickly build a fully featured JSON API right from the modeled SQL data.
-It will also work with other off the shelf JSON API data sources like Solr, Elasticsearch and Opensearch.
-The latest Newt prototype adds experimental support for S3 object stores using the S3 protocol.
-This will allow Newt based applications to support applications that need to support file uploads.
+Newt was inspired by my work with PostgREST and Postgres which allows you to quickly build a fully featured JSON API in the Postgres database using SQL.
+PostgREST+Postgres functions as an "off the shelf" data source.
+Newt is design to work with "off the shelf" JSON data sources so it also works well with Solr, Elasticsearch and Opensearch.
+Supporting S3 object stores is in the planning stages.

 ## Newt, an application approach